by Edward Rowe Snow (910.45 Sn6t)

 [ Wikipedia page for Edward Rowe Snow ]

-Have you read this one?
+Have you read or listened to this one?
 What did you think?
 Did you find this review helpful?

 New reviews appear every month on the Staff Recommendations page of the BookGuide website.
 You can visit that page to see them all, or watch them appear here in the BookGuide Blog individually over the course of the entire month.
 Click the tag for the reviewer's name to see more of this reviewer’s recommendations!